Ly0n/awesome-robotic-tooling/README.md

 * [gdb-dashboard](https://github.com/cyrus-and/gdb-dashboard) - GDB dashboard is a standalone .gdbinit file written using the Python API that enables a modular interface showing relevant information about the program being debugged.
 * [hotspot](https://github.com/KDAB/hotspot) - The Linux perf GUI for performance analysis.
 * [memory_profiler](https://github.com/pythonprofilers/memory_profiler) - a python module for monitoring memory consumption of a process as well as line-by-line analysis of memory consumption for python programs.
+* [ros1_fuzzer](https://github.com/aliasrobotics/ros1_fuzzer)  - This fuzzer aims to help developers and researchers to find bugs and vulnerabilities in ROS nodes by performing fuzz tests over topics that the target nodes process.

 ### Version Control